Mod-phi convergence I: Normality zones and precise deviations: Preliminaries

-PL : Oui.
-Mais la partie de la dérivée provenant du domaine d'intégration est nulle puisqu'on intègre une fonction holomorphe, donc sans pôle (on utilise alors la formule des résidus de Cauchy).} \end{proof} Also, there will be several instances of the Laplace method for asymptotics of integrals, but each time in a different setting; so we found it more convenient to reprove it each time.
+which is the tail $\proba[\mathcal{N}_{\R}(0,1)\geq \beta]$ of a standard Gaussian law. \end{proof} Also, there will be several instances of the Laplace method for asymptotics of integrals, but each time in a different setting; so we found it more convenient to reprove it each time.